prashant0448/vehicle-manager/README.md

 # vehicle-manager
-Adapter to manage vehicle details
+Adapter to manage and store vehicle details